-- Pre-trip presentations (20 points): Students will research the biotechnology practices in India as well as its culture, traditions and history and will present their findings in the form of an oral presentation in class.
-Each student is required to make a presentation. - Quiz (20 points each): Three quizzes will be administered during the semester as well as after the trip has concluded. - Reflective journal (50 points): Students should develop a steadily growing document where they are expected to record their reflections and thoughts on what they are learning about India and how it's changing their belief about preconceived notions and perceptions.
+- Pre-trip presentations (30 points): Students will research the culture, traditions and history of India, along with biotechnological applications practiced in India and present their findings in the form of an oral presentation in class.
+Each student is required to make a presentation. - Reflective journal (50 points): Students should develop a steadily growing document where they are expected to record their reflections and thoughts on what they are learning about India and how it's changing their belief about preconceived notions and perceptions.
 Entries into the journal are required for each day spent in India. - Attendance (30 points): Students are required to attend each event/activity during the time spent in India in order to get full benefit of the international experience.
 A summary of each event/activity is expected to be recorded in the reflective journal.
-Students are also required to attend all in-class sessions at CI as well as all orientation and workshop sessions. - Final presentation (40 points): After the conclusion of the trip, each student will be making a presentation about the experiences gained during the international experience in the form of a 20-page report as well as an oral presentation.
-Report is due within 15 days of returning back to USA and the poster will be presented at the Sage conference which will be held at CI in May, 2015.
+Students are also required to attend all in-class sessions at CI as well as all orientation and workshop sessions. - Final presentation (40 points): After the conclusion of the trip, each student will be making a presentation about the experiences gained during the international experience in the form of a 5-page report as well as an oral presentation.
 Details will be provided during the semester.